federico-zanca/ing-sw-2023-zanca-zhuge-zheng-wu/README.md

 java -Djava.rmi.server.hostname=[IPADDRESS of the server] -jar server.jar
 ```
 #### Proportions in the GUI are messed up
 This may be due to Windows screen scaling.
-Setting screen scaling to 100% instead of 125% is recommended.
+Setting screen scaling to 100% instead of 125% is recommended.<br>
 Settings > Display > Scale Rendering
 ### License